tpascarella/sr50/docs/lifestyle/right-motivations.md

 Define exactly why you want to become financially independent.

 Common reasons include:
-- Securing your family's financial future for generations,
+- Securing your family's financial future for generations
-- Making sure your kids can graduate from college debt free,
+- Making sure your kids can graduate from college debt free
-- Not having to answer to a piece of shit boss,
+- Not having to answer to a piece of shit boss
-- Not having to work for a piece of shit company,
+- Not having to work for a piece of shit company
-- Travel the world while you still have youthful energy,
+- Travel the world while you still have youthful energy
 - Make a dent in the universe

-Find your why.
+Choose your why.

 ## Money can Elevate or Sink You

 >"If you have character defects that exist already, they become exacerbated with money.
 Money can be so helpful, but if you aren't prepared to handle it, or be the right person with it, you'll just blow right through it and that's exactly what I did." -Ryan Leaf

 The worst thing you can give to someone with serious problems is a lot of money.

+### - Resources for destructive habits

 Here is a non-exhaustive list of character flaws that money can exacerbate if not handled properly, as well as resources that can help:
 - Alcohol
 >[Alcoholics Anonymous](https://www.aa.org/)
 - Cigarettes